Key takeaways and analysis from the divisional round

 More devastation for Bills

 Buffalo's uncharacteristic mistakes are what actually decided this game.
 James Cook's early fumble spoiled an opportunity for the Bills to take a 14-3 lead early in the second quarter.
-After back-to-back Broncos touchdown drives, Denver was gifted another three points when Allen coughed up the ball on a reckless play before half.
-Allen's second lost fumble gave the Broncos another field goal immediately after the break, and his poor decision on a deep interception trailing 23-17 wasted the opportunity Bo Nix provided by throwing a horrific pick two plays prior.
-Allen is the best quarterback on the planet right now - he's the reason this deeply flawed Bills still had a chance to chase down that elusive first Super Bowl.
-But with Buffalo having such glaring issues on defense and at receiver, it seemed possible, if not likely, that any such run was going to require him to string together four consecutive superhuman performances.
+After back-to-back Broncos touchdown drives, Denver was gifted another three points when Josh Allen coughed up the ball on a reckless play before half.
+Allen's second lost fumble gave the Broncos another field goal immediately after the break, and his poor decision on a deep interception trailing 23-17 wasted the opportunity Nix provided by throwing a horrific pick two plays prior.
+Allen is the best quarterback on the planet right now - he's the reason this deeply flawed Bills team still had a chance to chase down that elusive first Super Bowl.
+But with Buffalo's glaring issues on defense and at receiver, it seemed possible, if not likely, that any such run would require him to string together four consecutive superhuman performances.
 That was always an unrealistic ask.

 Joe Brady makes his case

-The Bills giving this game away with some costly turnovers becomes an even more difficult pill to swallow when you consider what they were otherwise doing to the vaunted Denver defense for the better part of the day.
+Giving this game away with some costly turnovers becomes an even more difficult pill to swallow when you consider what the Bills otherwise accomplished against the vaunted Denver defense for the better part of the day.
 Offensive coordinator Joe Brady had his unit marching up and down the field despite a relatively underwhelming game from his star quarterback, posting a 58.3% rush success rate and a 51.3% figure for the unit as a whole, according to TruMedia.
 Both are the second-best marks recorded against the Broncos this season.

-Brady hasn't been generating much buzz in this year's head coaching cycles, receiving just three known interview requests ahead of this week's game.
+Brady hasn't been generating much buzz in this year's head coaching cycle, receiving just three known interview requests ahead of this week's game.
 Don't be surprised if he has a few more waiting for him first thing Sunday morning.
-Because while some will be wary about what his offense might look like without a unicorn quarterback, there aren't many play-callers who could so consistently have the Broncos' defense on its heels.
+Because while some front offices will be wary of what his offense might look like without a unicorn quarterback, not many play-callers could so consistently put the Broncos' defense on its heels.
 Brady has a unique ability to scheme up space for playmakers, and his creativity was on full display with the hook and ladder that helped the Bills get in range for a game-tying field goal to force overtime.
-It's probably only a matter of time before an organization looking to set a young quarterback up for success gives him a chance to lead a team of his own.
+It's probably a matter of time before an organization looking to set a young quarterback up for success gives him a chance to lead a team of his own.

 Dan Wilkins is theScore's senior NFL writer.